KraXen72/IdleTwitch/README.md

 - Added an idling function

 ## Credits:
-Forked `valorant-watcher` by d3v and added the above feeatures
+Forked from [valorant-watcher](https://github.com/D3vl0per/Valorant-watcher) by d3v.
+Updated by me in 2020.